MarkusTrunschke/MotivationalQuotes.jl/README.md

 ```
 demotivate_me
 ```
-You can select topics by using the `topics` argument and you can return the quite instead of printing it using `print_quote` (true/false).
+You can select topics by using the `topics` argument and you can return the quote instead of printing it using `print_quote` (true/false).
 Currently, the only available topics are: general, academia, economics

+# Options
+The following options are available.
+`topics` allows to select a specific topic of quotes `print_quote` (true/false) either prints the quote as output or only returns the quote.
+Default is `true`.
+`nodownload` (true/false) surpresses the attempt to download new quotes (once a week) from my DataHub.
+Default is `false`.

 # Package status
 This package is currently under continuous development.
 The main focus for now is to expand the number of quotes and topics.